phlppschrr/TextformatterMakeLinks/README.md

 This Textformatter module is just a wrapper around the method fHTML::makeLinks from flourishlib (http://flourishlib.com/api/fHTML#makeLinks)

-The following description is basically just slightly modified copy from the official flourishlib documetation (http://flourishlib.com/docs/fHTML):
+The following description is basically just slightly modified copy from the official flourishlib documentation (http://flourishlib.com/docs/fHTML):

 The Textformatter will parse through a string and create HTML links out of anything that resembles a URL or email address, as long as it is not already part of an <a> tag.